 Parler ainsi de moi sera peut-être, aux yeux de quelques personnes, un tort et un ridicule. […] Mais je dirai que cet écrit devant, après moi, tomber entre les mains de ma famille, ce n’est qu’à moi-même et aux miens que je parle de moi, ce qui est assurément bien loisible.

-But then we should not be surprised by the similarity of the formulation, for Morellet’s niece married Marmontel.
-So the ‘miens’, to whom this text is directed, in fact include Marmontel and those to whom his Mémoires are ostensibly addressed.
+But then the similarity of the formulation should come as no great surprise.
+Morellet’s niece married Marmontel.
+The ‘miens’, to whom this text is directed, include those to whom Marmontel’s own Mémoires are ostensibly addressed.

-A number of later eighteenth-century writers open their memoirs in the same potentially disingenuous vein, typically offering variants along the lines of ‘I’m only writing this about myself because friends insisted that I did’.
-The memoirs of Charles Bonnet and Elisabeth Vigée-Lebrun provide good examples of this opening disclaimer.
+A number of later eighteenth-century writers open their memoirs in the same potentially disingenuous vein, typically offering variants along the lines of ‘I’m writing this about myself only at the insistence of my friends’.
+The memoirs of Charles Bonnet and Elisabeth Vigée-Lebrun provide fine examples of this opening disclaimer.
 Carlo Goldoni is rare, if not unique, in appearing to be sincerely modest.
-‘Ma vie n’est pas intéressante’, he writes, unpromisingly, and then for those who have decided to read on, ‘elle n’est pas intéressante, je le répète’ – words which unfortunately turn out not to be the product of any false modesty.
-Writers in the late eighteenth century remain perhaps surprisingly defensive, even apologetic, as they engage with their readers and embark on their autobiographical journeys.
+‘Ma vie n’est pas intéressante’, he writes, unpromisingly, and then, for those who have decided to read on, ‘elle n’est pas intéressante, je le répète’ – words which unfortunately turn out not to be the product of any false modesty.
+Writers in the late eighteenth century remain perhaps surprisingly defensiveindeed apologetic, as they embark on their autobiographical journeys.
 Perhaps writers yet feel the need for modesty as they could not be considered publically notable figures or ‘men of the world’, viz the nobles, political figures and great soldiers whom people would expect to be memorialized.
 Even Chateaubriand, a politically eminent aristocrat, a sometime soldier, as well as a mere writer, purports to feel some vestigial discomfort in speaking about himself: ‘Pardonnez, je parle de moi, je m’en aperçois trop tard.’